aerium-network/aerium/www/grpc/gen/docs/json-rpc.md

 ### Utils Service

-<p>Utils service defines RPC methods for utility functions such as message
-signing, verification, and etc.</p>
+<p>The Utils service defines RPC methods for utility functions such as message signing, verification, and more.</p>

 #### aerium.utils.sign_message_with_private_key <span id="aerium.utils.sign_message_with_private_key" class="rpc-badge"></span>

-<p>SignMessageWithPrivateKey signs a message with the provided private key.</p>
+<p>Signs a message with the provided private key.</p>

 <h4>Parameters</h4>